demoli41/demoli41/README.md

 <h1 align="center">Hi 👋, I'm Bohdan</h1>

-<h3 align="center">I am a student studying at Khmelnytskyi National University, majoring in Software Engineering.</h3>
+<h3 align="left">I am a student studying at Khmelnytskyi National University, majoring in Software Engineering.</h3>
 <h4 align= "left" >I am passionate about developing and deepening my knowledge in this field.
 I am excited to take on interesting projects and passionately look for solutions to problems.
 <h3 align="left">Connect with me:</h3>
 <p align="left">